 Marshall Street Capital and Claridges Trust Company were established in 2015, but their roots date back to the mid-1800s and the rise of the Albert Trostel & Sons Leather Company in Milwaukee, Wisconsin.

-Albert Trostel & Sons was founded in 1858 and built its business on providing leather boots for Union soldiers in the Civil War, as well as leather accessories for horse-drawn transportation.
+Albert Trostel & Sons was founded in 1858 and built its business on providing leather boots for soldiers in the Civil War, as well as leather accessories for horse-drawn transportation.

 The company continued to grow, refining the art of leather processing during the industrial age and adapting and diversifying to create leather seals and gaskets for military machinery during World War II.